When spawning a user's notebook pod, spawner mounts various types of persistent volumes. They include

 - the group volume is manually provisioned

-primehub-groupvolume-nfscontroller would create a NFS server backed by a RWO pvc
+primehub-groupvolume-nfscontroller would create an NFS server backed by an RWO pvc

-- the RWO pvc uses "standard" storage class.
+- the RWO pvc uses a "standard" storage class.

 If you didn't specify primehub-group-sc's value ("standard" here) in yaml, it will be set by

-Currently, there are these types of dataset would be mounted as persistence volume
+Currently, there are these types of the dataset would be mounted as persistence volume

 pv, the dataset is backed by a pvc.
 The difference comparing to group volume is